openbmc/phosphor-ipmi-flash/README.md

 If you're using a net data transfer mechanism, you'll also need two additional
 parameters: `hostname` and `port`.
 These specify which address and port the tool should attempt to connect to the BMC using.
+If unspecified, the `port` option defaults to 623, the same port as IPMI LAN+.

 ## Introduction